 Finding out a loved one has cancer may be one of the hardest things you will ever hear.
+This guide will help you understand cancer stages, terms often used to describe cancer and side effects of treatment.

 “If something doesn’t make sense or you’re not quite sure what it means, ask your family member or maybe accompany him to the appointment,” Strey said.